 Federal-Mogul generally tries to use natural hedges within its foreign currency activities, including the matching of revenues and costs, to minimize foreign currency risk.
 Where natural hedges are not in place, Federal-Mogul considers managing certain aspects of its foreign currency activities and larger transactions through the use of foreign currency options or forward contracts.
 Principal currencies hedged have historically included the euro, British pound, Japanese yen and Canadian dollar.
 Federal-Mogul had notional values of approximately \$10 million and \$5 million of foreign currency hedge contracts outstanding at December 31, 2009 and 2008, respectively, that were designated as hedging instruments for accounting purposes.
-Unrealized net gains of \$1 million were recorded in accumulated other comprehensive loss as of December 31, 2009.
-No hedge ineffectiveness was recognized during fiscal 2009.
+Unrealized net gains of \$1 million were recorded in accumulated other comprehensive loss as of December 31, 2008.
+Immaterial unrealized net losses were recorded in accumulated other comprehensive loss as of December 31, 2009.
+No hedge ineffectiveness was recognized during fiscal 2009